mtumilowicz/elasticsearch7-query-filter-aggregation-workshop/workshop/answers.md

         }
         ```
 1. aggregations
-    * group by tags and display count in each group
+    * group by tags and display count in each bucket
         ```
         POST /programming-user-groups/_search
         {